TomatenKuchenDEV/docs/docs/managebot/setup.md

 ![](/img/managebot_manage.png)

-The bot can also run quick actions on the server:
+The bot also supports running quick actions on the server:

 ![](/img/managebot_quickactions.png)

 ## `/console` and `/command`

-Those commands can be used to view the server console of a server and running commands on them.
-Note that a server has to be online to be able to execute commands on it.
+These commands can be used to view the server console and run commands on a server.
+Note that the server must be online in order to execute commands on it.